jackster0306/Snakee/README.md

 ### How to Install and Run
 1. Download the src folder
 2. Unzip the folder
 3. Download Java19 SDK here [Java19 SDK](https://www.oracle.com/uk/java/technologies/downloads/#jdk19)
 4. Download IntelliJ Community Edition and open it, [IntelliJ](https://www.jetbrains.com/idea/download/#section=windows)
- 5. Open the unzipped folder in IntelliJ
+5. Open CW-Snake folder located in GribbleJack_Java19 folder in IntelliJ
 6. Go to File, project structure, SDKs and check the Java19 SDK is there.
 If not click the '+', locate the Java19 SDK and add it to the project
+7. In Project Structure go to Project and check it is sdk 19, if not find sdk 19 directory and select it
-7. Press the Play button located top right, next to the Run Game text and the game will run
+8. Press the Play button located top right, next to the Run Game text and the game will run